PersiaML/tutorials/src/inference/index.md

 ## 5. Incremental update of sparse model

-The real-time level of the model has an impact on the online accuracy.
+The timeliness level of the model has impact on the online accuracy.
 However, saving a huge embedding model frequently will incur a lot of overhead.
 Therefore, Persia supports incremental updates, saving the incremental part(Recently updated gradient) of embedding only.

 For training, a incremental update packet will be dumped to storage when gradient updated. while for infer, embedding server keep scanning a directory to find if there is a new packet to load.